mozilla/valence/README.md

 There are two ways to interact with this tool right now: a button, or some Developer Toolbar commands.

-Running this stuff will add a (very ambiguous) new icon to your browser.
+Running this stuff will add a (weirdly ambiguous) new icon to your browser.
 When you click it, it will attempt to connect the Firefox devtools to whatever is on port 9222.
 For example, if you start an instance of Chrome Canary on port 9222 (use flag --remote-debugging-port=9222), it will try and connect to that.

 If you want things to be a bit more automagical, use the commands `chrome`, `android` and `ios` from the Developer Toolbar.
 These should automatically launch a browser for you and connect appropriately - assuming you've met the installation requirements below.